Working with ministerial offices

 The table below shows the number of briefings provided to ministers or assistant ministers.

-The table below shows the number of correspondence sent for ministers or assistant minister signature.
+The table below shows the number of correspondence sent for minister or assistant minister signature.

-The Domestic, Family and Sexual Violence Commission provided 49 briefs to the ministers and assistant minister between 29 September 2022 and 31 December 2024.
+The Domestic, Family and Sexual Violence Commission provided 57 briefs to portfolio ministers and assistant ministers between 29 September 2022 and 31 August 2025.

 Interdepartmental committees, taskforces, reviews and entities